 Key Events During the Reporting Period

-The extended acceptance period for the mandatory offer for the acquisition of the majority of the shares in Hembla AB (publ) also ended in January.
-As Vonovia already held more than 90% of the shares in 2019, it asked the Board of Directors of Hembla to apply for delisting and initiate a squeeze-out in line with the Swedish Companies Act.
-The shares were delisted with effect from January 10, 2020.
-Measures aimed at the operational and financial integration of the business in Sweden based on the model of the existing management platform have been implemented and are going to plan based on the company’s experience of integration measures in the past.
+After Vonovia initiated a squeeze-out for Hembla as well, corresponding measures aimed at the operational and financial integration of the business in Sweden based on the model of the existing management platform have been implemented and are going to plan based on the company’s experience of integration measures in the past.

-Vonovia has strengthened its development business by expanding its activities in the Rhine-Main region with the complete acquisition of the project developer Bien-Ries AG, Hanau, at the beginning of April 2020.
+Vonovia has strengthened its development business by expanding its activities in the Rhine-Main region with the complete acquisition of the project developer Bien-Ries GmbH, Hanau, at the beginning of April 2020.
 It will be integrated into the development organization operating under the BUWOG name in the course of 2020.
+The Bien-Ries business was included in the consolidated interim financial statements for the first time in the second quarter.